Example

 7.2 happiness — the BPM-naive LN cap

 hapiness_lnext is a human LN-heavy chart (757 LNs).
 The pipeline produced 0–6.
 Two causes compounded: the 800 ms selection gate (§4.8) blocks ~75% of naturally-short human LNs, and an earlier draw-length policy was BPM-naive — at 242 BPM a fixed tick hold painted a screen-filling bar.
-The draw-length cap LN_MAX_HOLD_TICKS = 96 (visible-only) fixed the painting problem (v12 §22 DR-G1); the selection-gate problem remains open (§9.3) because lowering it uniformly would over-LN every chart.
+The draw-length cap LN_MAX_HOLD_TICKS = 96 (visible-only) fixed the painting problem (v12 §22 DR-G1); the selection gate has since been lowered to 350 ms and paired with a per-window local cap (§8.8), which resolves the under-production without over-LNing dense charts.

 7.3 Single-measure reroll — the Resume API end-to-end

-An internal single-measure reroll demo exercises the API end-to-end: the signal chart’s measure 58 is re-rolled in isolation (prefix [0,57] → end_state → resume [58,58] with N+1 lookahead), then spliced back.
+samples/reroll_demo_2026-05-18/ demonstrates the API: the signal chart’s measure 58 is re-rolled in isolation (prefix [0,57]end_state → resume [58,58] with N+1 lookahead), then spliced back.
 The output .bms differs from the base in measure 58 only — every other measure is byte-identical, confirming β-1’s measure isolation.
-(The demo also exposed a limit: m58’s last chord landed on the scratch lane, where the KEY-lane jack lookahead does not apply, so it is a wiring demonstration rather than a lane-swap demonstration — see §9.)
+(The demo also exposed a limit: m58’s last chord landed on the scratch lane, where the KEY-lane jack lookahead does not apply, so it is a wiring demonstration rather than a lane-swap demonstration — see §10.)

 7.4 Source chord composition divergence